Multipurpose Text Processing Tools

 • next will skip the rest of the code and fetch the next record

-• a[$0] by itself is a valid statement.
-It will create an uninitialized element in array a with $0 as the key (if the key doesn't exist yet)
+• a[$0] by itself is a valid statement, creates an uninitialized element in array a with $0 as the key (if the key doesn't exist yet)

 • $0 in a checks if the given string ($0 here) exists as a key in the array a